Techmonk

 After the customer has made the purchase, the emphasis becomes keeping the customer and optimising repeat business.
 How to build customer loyalty: Creating loyalty through personalised follow-ups, creating loyalty programs, and leveraging responsive customer service can go a long way.
 Happy customers are ambassadors, promoting you to others.

-Best Practices for Creating an Effective Customer Journey Map
+What are the Best Practices for Creating an Effective Customer Journey Map?

 1. Use Real Data for Accuracy